Introduction to Qualitative Analysis

 pH indicators

-While qualitative analysis is a powerful tool, it has its limitations.
+While qualitative chemical analysis is a powerful tool, it has its limitations.
 Impurities, interference from other substances, and the sensitivity of tests can pose challenges.

 Interference